kingwingfly/fav/README.md

 ### Steps

-1. Init and Login first
+1. Login first
 2. Fetch the favorite sets(lists)
-3. Track the list_id you want.
-You can see them through `fav status -s`
+3. Activate the list or up you want.
+You can see them through `fav ls`
-4. Fetch tracked resources
+4. Fetch active resources
 5. Pull the resources

 ### Example